Rouské

 Rouské is a municipality and village in Přerov District in the Olomouc Region of the Czech Republic.
 It has about 300 inhabitants.

 Rouské lies approximately 25 km east of Přerov, 41 km east of Olomouc, and 252 km east of Prague.

+History

+The first written mention of Rouské is from 1320.
+From 1653 until the establishment of a sovereign municipality, the village belonged to the Kelč estate.